inkVerb/VIP/601/Lesson-11.md

 # The Chalk
 ## Linux Security Modules (LSM)
 - Security is intended to:
-  - Minimize changes and overhead in the kernel
+  - Minimize changes and overhead for the kernel
   - Allow flexibility in implementation
 - Security modules **hook** kernel calls:
   - Insert code for any program calling the kernel